Here, I will look at a series of high-top basketball shoes that enhance your game by giving your feet ample support and plenty of extra protection.

 If there’s one thing not to like about the Peaks it’s their cushion.
 They aren’t uncomfortable to wear, but they definitely lack padding when compared to other shoes.
 The soles could also be much more durable, especially for players who spend their time shooting outside.

-How to Choose The Best High Top Basketball Shoes
+How to Choose The Best High Top Basketball Shoes in 2022

 When getting high top shoes it’s important to actively watch for all of the following traits in order to make sure the pair works for your play style.